-ERTMS and autonomous systems (TRL 6-8)
+ERTMS capacity and autonomous systems (TRL 4-7)

+ERTMS capacity and implementation issues (effects, requirements, actions etc.) needs to be studied in dialogue between infrastructure managers, railway undertakings and system suppliers.
+ERTMS implementation in the European countries needs research to support solving challenges and secure ERTMS positive effects on running times, capacity, robustness and punctuality.
 Connected Driver Advisory Systems, ERTMS and ATO will be implemented step by step, in concert with results from other TP's.
-Results will be validated by test runs at selected lines and in testing facilities.
-Wider European tests and demonstrators will then be performed together with other TP's.
+Results will be validated by test runs at selected lines, in testing facilities, simulation systems and platforms.